Generalization of l1 constraints for high dimensional regression problems

 In this paper, we focus on variants of {\bf Goal 1} and {\bf Goal 2}, using estimators $\hat{\beta}$ that also satisfy the constraint $\Vert X'(Y-X\hat{\beta})\Vert_\infty \leq s$.
 It is organized as follows.
 In Section \ref{geometric} we give some general geometrical considerations on the LASSO and the Dantzig Selector that motivates the introduction of the general form of estimator:

 for any semi-norm $\|\cdot\|$.
 In Section \ref{generalized}, we focus on two particular cases of interest in this family, and give some sparsity inequalities in the spirit of the ones in~\cite{Lasso3}.
-We show that under the hypothesis that $P\beta^{*}$ is sparse for a known matrix $P$, we are able to estimate properly $\beta^{*}$.
+We show that under the hypothesis that $F\beta^{*}$ is sparse for a known matrix $F$, we are able to estimate properly $\beta^{*}$.
+Some application to a generic inverse problem are provided with numerical experiments.
 Finally, Section \ref{preuves} is dedicated to proofs.